 The school will get a weekly list of volunteers each Tuesday and will then coordinate with the teachers as to where each person will serve according to their availability and area of interest.
 When you check into the office on your day of service, be sure to bring your driver’s license and wear your red “Serve” shirt if you have one (shirts can be purchased in the church office for $10).
 Be sure to check into the office and sign in on the volunteer sheet when you arrive at the school.

-Join us each year as we look outward into the community in order to spread the love of Christ throughout Bay County.
+Join us each spring as we look outward into the community in order to spread the love of Christ throughout Bay County.
 There are projects to fit the abilities of all ages and ability ranges.
-Thanks for your interest in serving in our church's day of service!

 This faithful group of servants invites you to help build wheelchair ramps and install railings for people in need throughout our community.
 They meet in the front parking lot of the Transmitter campus on Saturday mornings at 8 AM.
 Materials provided; labor required.
 Contact Larry Wells (850) 265-0790.